Spikus/react-native-movies/README.md

 ### Explanation of architecture

 App base on non standart for Redux architecture.
-There are 3 code directories `components` `model` `navigatiom` and only two react native plugins `react-navigation` and `react-native-svg`.
+There are 3 code directories `components` `model` `navigation` and only two react native plugins `react-navigation` and `react-native-svg`.

 #### Navigation
 Navigation based on [react-navigation](react-navigation) and have 3 screens: